-This video discusses observations of two key warning signs of global change effects on the Southern Ocean: changes in Antarctic bottom water and ocean acidification.
+This video discusses two key signs of global change in the Southern Ocean: changes in Antarctic bottom water and ocean acidification.

 The CLEAN collection is hand-picked and rigorously reviewed for scientific accuracy and classroom effectiveness.
 Read what our review team had to say about this resource below or learn more about how CLEAN reviews teaching materials

-This could be used in any lesson on climate change, oceanography, marine science, ecology, and chemistry.
+This could be used in a lesson on climate change, oceanography, marine science, ecology, and chemistry.

 Ocean acidification, while not directly impacting the climate system, is the result of the oceans soaking up much of the CO2 emitted into the atmosphere, resulting in a potentially catastrophic impact on the ocean ecosystem.

 The video discusses two indicators of global change effects on the Southern Ocean: 1.
 Changes in Antarctic bottom water and 2: ocean acidification and its effect on pteropod shells.

 Details how tiny plankton and massive ocean currents hold clues to how rapidly the Southern Ocean is changing.